Kamalnl92/Self-Supervised-Learning-for-pushing-and-grasping/README.md

 We have made a container publicly available which is useful to be used in High Performance Computing (HPC) clusters

 singularity .sif image file can be downloaded from [.sif](https://drive.google.com/drive/folders/1KaAugjPULuasGZQbJVwtFDrTRwi36jLD?usp=sharing)
 It contains Ubnutu 20.04 image and all the required packages to run the model training and testing.
+One needs to bind the project file to be able to run the project.

 ## Train
+### Train Grasp
 ```
 # Grasp Goal agnostic
 python main.py --stage grasp_only --num_obj 5 --goal_conditioned --goal_obj_idx 4 --experience_replay --explore_rate_decay --save_visualizations